umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-Locally/index.md

 ## Cloning an Umbraco Cloud Project

-To clone an Umbraco cloud project, follow these steps:
+To clone a Umbraco Cloud project, follow these steps:

 1. Open the project you wish to clone in the Umbraco Cloud Portal
 2. Click on the arrow next to the **Development** environment and select **Clone project**.